 We very much welcome the new Council and wish it every success in its endeavours.
 Many parents are very worried and concerned about the offensive and harmful material so easily accessible on the Internet.
-We hope that the Council
+We hope that the

-and harmful imagery being uploaded.
+of new offensive and harmful imagery being uploaded.

-We hope it will lead directly to an International Treaty on content that will effectively require the plethora of pornographic and violent imagery currently available to be taken down and the stopping of new offensive and harmful imagery being uploaded.
+We hope it will lead directly to an International Treaty on content that will effectively require the plethora of pornographic and violent imagery currently available to be taken down and the stopping of new offensive and harmful imagery being

 Comment: Ban it All